Causes of Truck Accidents in Texas

 Why Do Truck Accidents Occur?

-Truck accidents can occur as a result of one or a number of circumstance, including driver error, weather conditions, faults in the road surface, and improperly maintained vehicles.
+Truck accidents can occur as a result of one or a number of circumstances, including driver error, weather conditions, faults in the road surface, and improperly maintained vehicles.

 Big rig drivers must keep a log in the truck that shows that the vehicle has been properly maintained.
 Accidents can happen when tires are worn out or under-inflated, or when air brakes are in poor condition and need to be replaced – the log may show whether either of these is to blame for the crash.